joanasteodoro/TobaccoCessationApp/README.md

 # TobaccoCessationApp
-App developped for Design and Interaction for the Internet of Things
+App developed for Design and Interaction for the Internet of Things